mbobiosio/TMDB-PopularMovies/README.md

   may end up increasing the learning curve of your code to a point where it would be better to use a simpler architecture like MVVM.

-## Challenges

-- I have confirmed that the tmdb api does not indeed support pagination as provided by RemoteMediator.
-The direct implementation of this causes constant loop between page one and two.
-My approach to solve this loop is to use a different id as the remote key reference.
-The limitation however is that only page one is fetched always and scrolling doesn't increment pages at this time.
-A different approach would be without RemoteMediator however, the essence of this project was to work with the recommended tool for the usecase.

 ## Technical Summary

 - [Dependency Injection - Dagger-Hilt](https://dagger.dev/hilt/): Hilt is a dependency injection